yutianwuldeo/GR6901/week2_how_to_run_python.md

     $ conda activate pangeo

 This environment should be sufficient for all of your work in this class.

+If you are interested, you can [speed things up with Mamba](https://earth-env-data-science.github.io/lectures/environment/python_environments.html#speeding-things-up-with-mamba).

 ## Running Python on LEAP Pangeo JupyterHub